First Thursday of the Month Jam — next Jam is July 3. Come jam at the Museum! Musicians of all levels are welcome.

 With Mike Compton continuing as Camp Director, the Bill Monroe banner will still be carried high at this year’s camp, while other faculty members will add different methods of teaching.
 (Mr. Compton may do so, as well!)
 The Museum’s goal is to be inclusive of several styles in our 2014 curriculum.

-- Jesse McReynolds, one of the greatest mandolinists of all time, a Bluegrass Hall of Fame member, a man who has spent his entire life setting trends, joins IBMM faculty as a rare gift to mandolin students.
+One of the greatest mandolinists of all time, a Bluegrass Hall of Fame member, a man who has spent his entire life setting trends, Jessee joins IBMM faculty as a rare gift to mandolin students.
 The forever-young Mr. McReynolds will not only teach his unique style of cross-picking, but also provide insights into historical mandolin techniques, meanwhile keeping campers enthralled with stories of Jim & Jesse’s bluegrass days of old.
 Wow!
 You do not want to miss this opportunity to spend three days and nights with the legendary Jesse McReynolds!

-- Dominick Leslie has studied with mandolin virtuosos David Grisman, Mike Marshall, Chris Thile, Don Stiernberg, Andy Statman, Mike Compton and others, and enrolled in the Berklee College of Music in 2008.
-Dominick is currently a member of the Boston based group The Deadly Gentlemen, and can occasionally be seen performing with The Grant Gordy Quartet, Noam Pikelny and Friends and a few other spontaneous acoustic groups.
+Dom has studied with mandolin virtuosos David Grisman, Mike Marshall, Chris Thile, Don Stiernberg, Andy Statman, Mike Compton and others, and enrolled in the Berklee College of Music in 2008.
+Dominick is currently a member of the phenomenal new band, The Brotet, as well as the Boston-based group The Deadly Gentlemen.
+He can occasionally be seen performing with The Grant Gordy Quartet, Noam Pikelny and Friends, and other groups.
 Whether writing a new piece, learning a tune or performing with his confreres, Dominick will always share his love of music with others and enjoy playing the mandolin.
 Dominick performed at 2013 ROMP and gave a Mandolin workshop at ROMP with Sam Bush.
 We look forward to adding his instruction to our growing list of instructors for the 9th Annual IBMM Mandolin Camp.

-- Sierra Hull appeared on Kentucky’s own Woodsongs when she was 10 years old with her hero Sam Bush, was invited to the Opry stage at age 11, signed to Rounder Records and released her first CD at age 16, and currently attends the Berklee College of Music in Boston on a scholarship.
+Appearing on Kentucky’s own Woodsongs when she was 10 years old with her hero Sam Bush, Sierra Hull was invited to the Opry stage at age 11, signed to Rounder Records and released her first CD at age 16, and currently attends the Berklee College of Music in Boston on a scholarship.
 Sierra has a traditional bluegrass sensibility and skill that defies her young age.
 Already having presented numerous mandolin workshops alone and with other mandolin virtuosos, Sierra brings a youthful slant to bluegrass mandolin applauded by veterans as well.

-- Luthier Will Kimble: Born in 1969, Will fell in love with mandolins in 1997, and began building in 2000.
+Born in 1969, luthier Will Kimble fell in love with mandolins in 1997, and began building in 2000.
 His father, Fred Kimble, taught Will how to build and still works with him to this day.
 He is also influenced by his friend and mentor, Lynn Dudenbostel.
 Will and his father are inspired by Loar-era Gibsons as they pursue their passion of building mandolins.
 Will will be providing mandolin repair, advice, and construction and care sessions at mando camp.

 New performers are imparting their own footprints on bluegrass.
-Stay tuned (all 8 strings, please) for news of other faculty members and mando camp news to be announced…
+Stay tuned (all 8 strings, please) for news of other mando camp news to be announced…

 - Prices: Note discount for early registration!

-- Registration includes: All three days of classes, some meals (TBD), Lodging for two nights (Friday and Saturday), and camp T-shirt!
+- Registration includes: All three days of classes, meals (Friday dinner, Saturday lunch), Lodging for two nights (Friday and Saturday - discounted rates for additional lodging nights if desired), free admission to All-Star Faculty concert and reception Saturday night, and camp T-shirt!

-- Online mando camp registration will be available soon.
+- Online mando camp registration is now available.